Svalbaz/Aurora/sessions/session-03.md

 ## Encounters

 ### Goblin Ambush
-- Discovered **Sildar and Gundrin’s horses dead** on the Tivor Trail
+- As soon as the party left town were they ambushed by a number of Goblins and Kobolds
-  - Clear evidence of an ambush
+  - ?

 ---